MS-Mielnic/pytexas-mcp-demo/README.md

-# MCP Secure Agent Demo
+# Using MCP to create secure, observable and governed ai applications.

 This project demonstrates how to build **AI systems that can take actions safely and with full auditability** using the Model Context Protocol (MCP) in Python.